newism/nsm.email_login.ee_addon/README.md

 Issues
 ------

-Doesn't work with admin login.
+Doesn't work with CP admin login.
 Must use username.